 All specimens should be accompanied by a requisition.Submitting Specimens

 Learn about how to properly label and where to ship specimens.Order Kits and Supplies

 MLabs provides all the supplies necessary for the collection of specimens.Test FAQ

 Visit our provider FAQ and learn about common questions to ordering tests.

 Unstimulated short term cell culture and chromosome analysis.
 Fluorescence In Situ Hybridization (FISH) when indicated.

 Identification of specific chromosomal abnormalities associated with hematologic disease.
 Bone Marrow specimens are most commonly sent as part of the evaluation of acute leukemia (lymphoid or myeloid), MDS, or myeloproliferative disorders including chronic myelogenous leukemia, in the latter case to look for a Philadelphia chromosome.

 * Reference ranges may change over time.
 Please refer to the original patient report when evaluating results.

 Specimen transport should be arranged so that the specimen is received by MLabs the same day it is collected.
+Call for a STAT courier if necessary.
 Collect bone marrow using aseptic technique.
-Place 1 - 3 mL bone marrow aspirate in a green top (sodium heparin) tube.
+Place 1 - 5 mL bone marrow aspirate in a green top (sodium heparin) tube.
 Invert the tube several times to prevent clotting.
 Send at room temperature as soon as possible.
-Bone core biopsies must be transported in sterile transport media.
 Do not allow specimen to overheat or freeze.
-Clotted samples, samples containing <5 million dividing cells, and samples that are greater than 24 hours old are considered suboptimal.
+Clotted samples, samples containing <5 million dividing cells, and samples that are greater than 24 hours old are suboptimal.